ubghacking/ubghacking.github.io/_posts/2020-05-12-nanobyte-oscp-review.md

 <H2>5.
 The Exam</H2>

-Before the exam, I wrote some basic scripts for my enumeration right at the exam start.
-I made some small scripts prior to the exam that took a file (i.e. IP.txt) with all the IP's for my machines in that file.
-I fed this into scripts like nikto_enum.sh, nmap_enum.sh, dirb_enum.sh, etc. These enum scripts were basic shell one-liners that performed a quick for loop, to loop though the IP's and perform a standard scan, and then save the output of each to a folder of it's own IP.
-I have heard of better suggestions, but these were easy and worked.
-I also built some other quick terminal line options for these scripts with pre-built scans for further enumeration if needed.
-I recommend doing this, and having rudimentary scripts to automate your standard scans, it will save time.
+I kicked off my exam by enumerating with the script examples above.
 Once scanning kicked off, I got to work on the Buffer Overflow.
 I quickly got a working exploit in the first hour and a half.
 Slow to what others get it, but for this n00b I was proud of that time frame.
 I then went for the next box, an easier one, where I quickly rooted it.
 This was two hours in, and I had already received half the exam points needed.
 Halfway there ...

 I then got to work on the remaining three boxes.
-All my scans were complete at this point, and so I began working on two of the medium ones.
+All my scans were complete at this point, and so I began working on two machines.
 After some time and frustration I stepped away and ate lunch.
 I spent 30 minutes with my family and cooled off my jets.
+Breaks are essential, or were for me!

 When I returned, I took a peek at the harder machine.
 After reviewing the scan results, I found the way in through some light tinkering.
 With that, I performed some privilege escalation scans, and looked at another box.
 And, I found something I missed on my initial enumeration, that led me to finally getting in.
 I got onto the machine as a low-level user.
-I found something else interesting, and quickly got root.
+I found something else interesting, and quickly leveled up.

 At this point, it was dinner time, where I took another break.
 I walked away for another 30 minutes and took some time with my family.
 I must honestly say, the small breaks and stepping away, not getting caught in the rabbit holes, checked my sanity!
 Do not get lost on the rabbit holes, take a step back, and look at the problem.
 When I returned, I popped a shell on another box, and got the final find of my exam.